umwrit350sp17/team-7/Rough Draft/How to Use Laverna/How to Edit Existing Content.md

 ![insert picture](assets/20.png)
 <br><br>
 <br><br>
 After you have edited the note, youc can either save your changes or delete them.
-These twho options can be found in the upper right corner of the window.
+These two options can be found in the upper right corner of the window.
 Click "cancel" to disgard your changes and "save" to save the changes you made.
 ![insert picture](assets/18.png)